[This article was originally published as part of ‘the Basic Income Guarantee Blog on USBIG.net. I reprint it here exactly as it was published then.]

 So, suddenly, I had money to invest.

 Meanwhile, in South Bend, Indiana, the most depressed real estate market in the United States, my brother was a public school teacher.
 He had bought a couple houses, fixed them up, and was making good money renting them out.
 He had time and skills to invest but not money.
 I had money but no time.
 We trust each other.
 The arrangement was obvious-a lucky coincidence.

-I have basic income, not just for life, but forever.
+Anyway, what I am trying to say is that thanks to my property investments I have a basic income, not just for life, but forever.

 I pay about $15 a month in property tax on each home.
 But because we can deduct funds spent on improvements to the homes and claim “depreciation,” I can expect to pay no income taxes out of my share of the returns.
 If it looks like our profit will be so strong that it will force us to pay taxes we can put a new roof on a house, deduct the cost from our earnings, see the value of our home increase (thought property taxes will not), and earn more rent.
 People who actually have to work for their money can expect a quarter or a third of it to go to income taxes.
 This is not some brilliant shelter that our accountant devised.
 This is how people who own stuff are treated by the tax rules from Key West, Florida to North Slope, Alaska.

 Assuming no compound interest and no new investments on my part, the rent on the property I have accumulated in eight months of saving and investing will add up to $84,000 over 10 years, $840,000 over the next 100 years.
 If you would like to invest in some new real estate, you may want to check out The Florence Residences Pricing which is a great money investment.
 Assuming compound interests and new investments that amount would go up exponentially-possibly increasing by 10 times in a dozen years.